menu

 Demographics

-The citizens of Countryside are very well educated compared to the average community in the nation: 36.37% of adults in Countryside have a bachelor's degree or even advanced degree.
+The education level of Countryside citizens is very high relative to the national average among all cities (21.84%): 36.72% of adults in Countryside have a bachelor's degree or even advanced degree.

 The most common language spoken in Countryside is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.